-- Boundaries – like a crate, exercise pen and/or pet gate
+- Boundaries – like a crate, exercise pen, and/or pet gate

-The first 12-16 weeks of a dog's life is the critical learning period of brain development, and essential to raising a well-adjusted dog.
+The first 12-16 weeks of a dog's life is the critical learning period of brain development and is essential to raising a well-adjusted dog.

-Make sure your dog has tons of opportunity to practice good behavior and get rewarded for it.
+Make sure your dog has tons of opportunities to practice good behavior and get rewarded for it.

 Keeping things positive will keep your pet happy and make training much easier for both of you.